payalmangla17/smile_engage/README.md

 Smile Engage is a video conferencing appliaction with rich integrated chat feature where teams can discuss on topics and connect with other members.
 It implements the following features for an organisation:
-  - Instant Messaging
+  - Instant Messaging:
     Communicate with your team and have shared resources in an organised manner.
 Send GIF's, emojis, files, media in one to one or group chat.
-  - Online Meetings
+  - Online Meetings:
     Connect with your team mates easily by just clicking a button in the chat window.
-  - Collaborate
+  - Collaborate:
     Easily locate shared files, media in real time.

 ## Download Apk